Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     show_health:1b, //Whether or not this boo shows health and is affected by the poltergust.
 Default = 1b.

     //Items
     variant:1b, //Sets the item variant to spawn, bill: (0b is green, 1b is gold.
-Default = random), key: (0 is normal, 1 is heart, 2 is club, 3 is diamond, 4 is spade.
-Default = 0).
-    silent:1b, //When set, makes no spawn sound for this item.
+Default = random). silent:1b, //When set, makes no spawn sound for this item.
 Default = 0b. assign_rank:{ //The portrait ghost rank this pearl modifies.
 Is set by pearl droppers to their entity ID (or, if present their pearl_assign_rank data).
 Default value prevents saving anything. namespace:"luigis_mansion", //The namespace of the mansion.
 Default = "luigis_mansion".